gLuColte/glucolte.github.io/study/index.md

 - **Start simple, then optimize.** First find a brute force, then reduce complexity.
 - **Trace with examples.** Work through 2–3 small cases before coding.
 - **Ask yourself:** Is this problem about *searching*, *counting*, *optimizing*, or *enumerating*?
+- If you are struggling for more than 15 minutes, check the solution, walk through and understand it, move on.
+  - Leetcode is designed to be solved in 30 minutes-ish, if you can't solve it, don't dwell on it.

 ---